NPSaulo/markdown-site/public/raw/index.md

   - Date: 2025-12-28 | Reading time: 5 min read | Tags: mcp, cursor, ai, tutorial, netlify
 - **[How to use AgentMail with Markdown Sync](/raw/how-to-use-agentmail.md)** - Complete guide to setting up AgentMail for newsletters and contact forms in your markdown blog
   - Date: 2025-12-27 | Reading time: 6 min read | Tags: agentmail, newsletter, email, setup
-- **[How to use Firecrawl](/raw/how-to-use-firecrawl.md)** - Import external articles as markdown posts using Firecrawl.
+- **[How to use Firecrawl with Markdown Sync](/raw/how-to-use-firecrawl.md)** - Import external articles as markdown posts using Firecrawl.
 Get your API key and configure environment variables for local imports and AI chat.
   - Date: 2025-12-26 | Reading time: 2 min read | Tags: tutorial, firecrawl, import
 - **[Happy holidays and thank you](/raw/happy-holidays-2025.md)** - A quick note of thanks for stars, forks, and feedback.
 More AI-first publishing features coming in 2026.
   - Date: 2025-12-25 | Reading time: 2 min read | Tags: updates, community, ai